Eckart-Wilhelm von Bonin

-Eckart-Wilhelm von Bonin (14 November 1919 – 11 January 1992) was a German World War II night fighter pilot who served in the Luftwaffe.
+Eckart-Wilhelm Max Bogislaw Fürchtegott von Bonin (14 November 1919 – 11 January 1992) was a German World War II night fighter pilot who served in the Luftwaffe.
 A flying ace or fighter ace is a military aviator credited with shooting down five or more enemy aircraft during aerial combat.
 He is credited with shooting down 37 enemy aircraft claimed during 150 combat missions.

 Early life and career

 Von Bonin was born on 14 November 1919 in Potsdam in the Province of Brandenburg of the Weimar Republic.
-He was the son of Bogislaw von Bonin and his wife Mathilde, a daughter of Adolf von Bülow.
-His older brother, Bogislaw served in the Army and later in the Amt Blank, a predecessor of the Federal Ministry of Defence.
-Two of his brothers also served in the Luftwaffe, Jürgen-Oskar was killed in action on 8 February 1942 while serving as an observer in a Tansportgeschwader (air transport wing).
-Another brother, Hubertus, became a fighter pilot and wing commander with 77 aerial victories and was also killed in the war.
+He was the son of Bogislav Gerhard Wilhelm Fürchtegott von Bonin, Major in WWI, later Oberst (Colonel) of the Luftwaffe in WWII, and his wife Pauline Emilie Mathilde, née von Bülow (1885–1968), a daughter of General der Kavallerie Adolf von Bülow.

+His older brother, Bogislaw von Bonin served in the Army and later in the Amt Blank, a predecessor of the Federal Ministry of Defence.
+Two of his brothers also served in the Luftwaffe, 1st Lieutenant Jürgen-Oskar Bogislaw Adolf Fürchtegott von Bonin was killed in action on 8 February 1942 while serving as an observer in a Transportgeschwader (air transport wing).
+Another brother, Hubertus Bogislav Oskar Adolf Fürchtegott von Bonin, became a fighter pilot and wing commander with 77 aerial victories and was also killed in the war.
 Von Bonin entered military service with the Luftwaffe in 1937 and was trained as a night fighter pilot.